 Actually the Easter bunny left a rather wonderful gift in addition to chocolate; this set of 10 hand-painted wooden birds eggs (displayed by Caroline in the homemade nest!)
 Nice work Easter bunny, must find out where you shop.
 Perfect for nature-loving wild kids.

 After more rain the sky cleared and we again dashed outside, this time to the beach with Caroline’s partner in adventure crime for a hot soup picnic (in the camper due to yet more sleet) and awaited a dry spell to spot shark eggcases as part of The Shark Trust’s #GreatEggcaseHunt (which you can do all year round not just at Easter).

 For once this year The Beast from the East was in our favour, having created huge piles of seaweed on the strandline during the giant storms.
 Ideal for hunting empty shark eggcases caught in seaweed after the eggs have hatched.

 Empty shark, skate and ray egg cases wash up on the beach to be found by us beachcombers as ‘Mermaid’s Purses,’ a romantic name for a very cool piece of beach treasure.
 Check out this gorgeous driftwood and sea treasure mobile we made a few years ago – it looks great on the wall and the Mermaid’s purses are still intact.

 Empty shark egg cases provide a great indication of the creatures’ breeding nurseries, helping marine charities identify areas for conservation.

-The Shark Trust and Save Our Seas run the Great Easter Eggcase Hunt each year and ask that we record all sightings to further their research.
+Become a citizen scientist to help The Shark Trust and Save Our Seas with their Great Eggcase Hunt and ask that we record all sightings to further their research.

-You can add your sightings and upload photos at record your sightings.
+You can add your sightings (all year round) and upload photos at record your sightings.

 Fascinating Shark Facts